The Ultimate Moving Checklist for Families

 Arrange for a Move-Out and Move-In Clean

-Here is another instance of a luxury you might want to treat yourself with during a crazy time.
+Here is another instance of a luxury you might want to make room to afford.

 Seriously consider hiring a cleaning service to clean your old house when you leave and your new house before you get there.
 Even if you are not doing any heavy lifting, moving is incredibly draining.
 Remember it’s up there in the top 10 most stressful events in life!